Purdue Summer SURF Program

 - Develop their knowledge of the research process and tools used by professional researchers

-- Help students connect their summer experience with their future goals
+- Help students connect their summer experience with their future goals, with particular focus on post-graduate education

-SURF students participate in research activities on campus full-time for 11 weeks.
-During the summer, undergraduate students conduct research, attend weekly professional development seminars, participate in a research poster symposium, and attend social activities.
+SURF students participate in research activities on campus full-time over 11 weeks during the summer.
+They conduct research in the lab, attend weekly professional development seminars, participate in a research poster symposium, and build their research network.
+Through these activities, the program aims to stimulate their interest in advanced education and research careers.

-- continue to be enrolled as an undergraduate the following Fall session
+- continue to be enrolled as an undergraduate the following academic year,

-- have a minimum cumulative GPA of 3.0 out of 4 at the time of application
+- have a minimum cumulative GPA of 2.8/4.0 at the time of application,

-- participate for the entire, established program period; alternate program dates are not available
+- participate for the scheduled program period (alternate program dates are not available),

 In order to successfully complete the program and receive the full summer stipend, each participant must fulfill the program requirements.